aravart/poolmate/README.md

         --teaching-set-size 10                       \
         --search-budget 10000

+## FAQ

+### My learner is a MATLAB function?
+How can `capomate` call a MATLAB function?

+One method is to wrap the call to MATLAB into a shell script.
+For example, let's say your MATLAB function is

+    function [ output_args ] = my_learner(FILE1, FILE2)

+Create the file `my_learner.sh`

+    #!/bin/sh

+    matlab -nodesktop -nosplash -nodisplay -r "my_learner $1 $2; quit" >/dev/null 2>/dev/null

+Be sure to set the script's permissions with

+    chmod +x my_learner.sh

+And then you can call it by setting `--loss-executable ./my_learner.sh`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.